Czech President in intensive care after holding talks on dramatic election - KESQ

 By John Mastrini and Sheena McKenzie, CNN

-Czech President Miloš Zeman was in intensive care on Sunday, shortly after holding talks with the country’s populist prime minister whose leadership hangs in the balance following a dramatic election.
+Czech President Miloš Zeman was taken into intensive care on Sunday, shortly after holding talks with the country’s populist prime minister, whose leadership hangs in the balance following a dramatic election.

-Zeman is being treated at Central Military Hospital in the capital Prague, his doctor Miroslav Zavoral said in a brief statement to the press on Sunday.
+The president plays a crucial role in appointing the next prime minister after the election.
+But the Czech Republic’s political future is now in limbo while Zeman is treated at Prague’s Central Military Hospital.

 Video from outside the presidential chateau in Lány, west of Prague, showed an ambulance leaving the compound with a police escort and limousines.